MiguelCastillo/bit-loader-cache/README.md

 ```

 ## timeout
-Write operations a throttled to prevent nasty issues with performance, and you can control how frequently the throttle tries to refresh in milliseconds.
-Default value is `3000`, which is 3 seconds.
+Write operations are throttled to prevent nasty issues with performance, and you can control how frequently write operations are retried (in milliseconds).
+Default value is `3000` milliseconds, which is 3 seconds.

 ``` javascript
 cachePlugin({